Last Updated on January 16, 2022

 You can also add vegetables like cucumbers into fruit salad to create fun shapes.
 Kids love eating fruit because it usually comes in fun shapes that are easy to eat.

-It can be a struggle to get kids excited about breakfast.
-However, those six ideas will help you get your little ones up and running in no time.
+It can be a struggle to know how to get kids to eat breakfast.
+However, those six ideas will help you get your little ones up and running in no time, with healthy food in their tummies.